totten/loco/README.md

   local "development" side; Ansible and `ssh` live far right on the network "operations" side; `loco` lives about 1/3 from the
   "dev" side; `docker-compose` lives 1/3 from the "ops" side.
 I like using `loco` during development; it's easy to edit configuration files, track the changes, and reset to clean/baseline data.
-But it really doesn't care about protecting data, maintaining long-term state, defense-in-depth, etc.  If you ask a sysadmin to run production services on it, they might call you loco.
+But it really doesn't care about protecting data, maintaining long-term state, defense-in-depth/process-isolation, etc.  If you ask a sysadmin to run production services on it, they might call you... loco.

 ## Specification: YAML Format